harding/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

   rules can only depend on information that is committed to by block hashes".

-- [Sigop count and its influence on transaction selection?]({{bse}}121355) User Cosmik Debris asks how the limit on signature check operations, "sigops", impact miner's block template construction and mempool-based [fee estimation][topic fee estimation].
+- [Sigop count and its influence on transaction selection?]({{bse}}121355) User Cosmik Debris asks how the limit on signature check operations, "sigops", impact miners' block template construction and mempool-based [fee estimation][topic fee estimation].

 ## Releases and release candidates